SciML/JumpProcesses.jl/docs/src/tutorials/discrete_stochastic_example.md

 plot(sol; label=["S(t)" "I(t)" "R(t)" "u₄(t)"])
 ```

-Note that when using `VariableRateJump`s with the `QueueMethod` aggregator, the
+Note that when using `VariableRateJump`s with the `Coevolve` aggregator, the
 ODE problem should not modify the rates of any jump.
 However, the opposite where
 the jumps modify the ODE variables is allowed.
 In these cases, you should
-observe an improved performance when using the `QueueMethod`.
+observe an improved performance when using the `Coevolve`.

 ## [Adding a VariableRateJump that Depends on a Continuous Variable](@id VariableRateJumpSect)
 Now let's consider adding a reaction whose rate changes continuously with the